generated: 2026-06-08 13:01:47

 Thursday | 9:00 am-12:00 pm | BPC 190

-Organizer: Natalie Small, Private Practice
+Organizer: Natalie Small, Groundswell Clinic & Institute

 During this embodied experiential 3 hour workshop you will be guided through both individual and group experiences that integrate mind, body and nature, specifically the ocean and beach spaces, for increasing emotional regulation, resilience, and interpersonal skills.
 Shifting from a processing group experience to a presencing group experience, Natalie will guide you through trauma informed eco and soma practices that tap into the transformative power of joy, play, and community.
 This workshop will take place at the beach.
 You will want comfortable clothes to support the weather of the day, ability to take your shoes off, and if so desired to enter the water up to your knees or waist.
 There is no previous surf or ocean experience required.
 Surfing will not be part of this curated session.
 CEU learning objectives • Holistic somatic therapy understanding of Trauma • Utilizing nature as a mental health tool • Rediscovering the Window of Tolerance through an eco therapy lense • Healing within community: feminine and indigenous psychology model of group work • Depth Psychological understanding of the ocean as a tool for working with the unconscious • Somatic tools for processing and integrating trauma • Shifting from a processing group model to a presencing group model